Call us at +44 20 33 64 59 06

 Some dads love to cook (and/or bake)!
 Inspire your shoppers to buy him some new kitchen appliances and spend some quality time together.
 (Shutterstock/LightField Studios)

-This is another general piece of advice, but it works together with all the suggestions mentioned above.
+This is another general piece of advice that works together with all the suggestions mentioned above.
 Since Father’s Day shoppers are not only children, you might want to try segmenting your ads for all your audiences.

 For example, you can target teenagers for some ads, moms/wives for others, and even adults who are buying gifts for their (older) dads.
 In fact, this is a great opportunity to sell to people who aren't normally your target group.